Is Solar Worth It in Tennessee? (2022 Homeowner's Guide)

 Yes, installing a solar power system on your home will make your property more valuable.
 Zillow estimates that the typical home will jump in value by around 4.1% with the addition of solar panels.
 That comes out to an average value bump of approximately $11,586 in Tennessee.
 The state also offers a partial property tax exemption for solar PV equipment, so your property taxes will only be minimally affected.

 You can install your own solar panels in Tennessee, but it’s a much better idea to leave the work to the professionals.
 Installing a rooftop solar system is dangerous and challenging, and you’ll put your property and panels at risk of damage if you mess up.
-The little money you stand to save on labor costs by installing panels yourself isn’t worth the risk in most cases.
+The little money you stand to save on labor by installing panels yourself isn’t worth the risk in most cases.